Colin Carmichael and Karen Hancock collected paintbrushes, gallons of orange and white paint, a trailer and a team.

-The gleaming clubhouse underneath the shaded orange stadium seating is outfitted with couches, countertops stocked with fruit and snacks, and a trophy case containing seven Big 12 championship trophies.
+The gleaming clubhouse underneath the shaded orange stadium seating is outfitted with couches, countertops are stocked with fruit and snacks, and a trophy case holds seven Big 12 championship trophies.

 A line from the 1989 movie Field of Dreams resonated with Hancock.

 “If you build it, they will come.”

 Originally applied to a cornfield baseball diamond, it can also be said about a $10 million stadium.
 Or a field surrounded with barbed wire, or a Lanzara outfitted program that practiced on a sloped, not entirely metal-free field.